Soulja Boy: Jake Paul

-Later in the same year, YouTube celebrity Jake Paul published a tweet directed at Way, saying "i wanna box @souljaboy", to which Way responded "boy I'll knock you out".
+In February 2019, YouTube celebrity Jake Paul published a tweet directed at Way, saying "i wanna box @souljaboy", to which Way responded, "boy I'll knock you out".
 The feud was started by Paul in reference to his participation as an undercard in the Logan Paul vs. KSI boxing fight.
-The two eventually confronted each other in person when Paul drove to Way's house to confirm they would be participating in an official boxing match, which Paul had stated he would put twenty million dollars on.
-Paul posted a video on YouTube the same day indicating his own status in the rematch between Logan Paul and KSI was undecided, leaving the official status of the fight between him and Way in question.
+The two eventually confronted each other in person when Paul drove to Way's house to confirm they would have an official boxing match, which Paul had said he would bet $20 million on.
+Paul posted a video on YouTube the same day saying his status in the rematch between Logan Paul and KSI was undecided, leaving the status of the fight between him and Way in question.

-Atari

-On August 18, 2021, Way claimed during an Instagram Live stream that he had gained ownership of the video game company Atari, saying "I am now the owner of Atari.
-I own the video game company Atari," and alleged that he had been given control of the company after they had been impressed with his SouljaGame console.
-The following day, Atari's official Twitter account made a post indirectly referencing and refuting Way's claim of ownership, saying "We know that CEO of Atari is a dream job, but that honor belongs to Wade Rosen."
-During a video responding to the tweet, Way showed a contract which promised him Atari tokens, Atari's cryptocurrency.
+Blueface

+In December 2023 and January 2024, Way feuded with California rapper Blueface, after Blueface asserted on a podcast that he could win a hypothetical Verzuz freestyle battle against Way.
+During the feud, Way proposed that he and Blueface "meet up and die".
+Way announced the end of the feud on a January 20, 2024 Instagram Live stream, citing their mutual threats to harm each other in prison as proof that the situation escalated too far.

+Metro Boomin

+On May 12, 2024, Way sent condemnatory tweets directed at the American producer Metro Boomin in response to a ridiculing 2012 tweet, mocking his mother who died in a murder–suicide.
+After much public backlash, Way apologized and deleted the tweets three days later.
+Soon after the apology, he condemned fellow rappers 21 Savage and Meek Mill's support of Metro Boomin in the controversy.